Suzanne Bonamici

 A Democrat, Bonamici represented the 17th district in the Oregon State Senate from 2008 to 2011.
 She was first elected to the Oregon House of Representatives in 2006.

 Early life, education, and legal career

-Bonamici was born in Detroit and raised in a small Michigan town.
+Bonamici was born in Detroit.
 She earned an associate degree from Lane Community College in 1978, and a bachelor's degree in 1980 and J.D. in 1983, both from the University of Oregon.
 After college, she became a legal assistant at Lane County Legal Aid in Eugene.
-After law school, she became a consumer protection attorney for the Federal Trade Commission in the nation's capital.
+After law school, she became a consumer protection attorney for the Federal Trade Commission in Washington, D.C.
 She went into private practice in Portland and represented small businesses.

 Oregon legislature

 Elections

 In 2006, incumbent Democratic State Representative Brad Avakian decided to retire to run for the Oregon Senate.
 Bonamici ran for the open seat in Oregon's 34th House district and defeated Republican Joan Draper, 62%-36%.

 On April 30, 2008, commissioners from Washington and Multnomah Counties appointed Bonamici to represent Oregon's 17th Senate district.
 The seat became vacant when Avakian was appointed Commissioner of the Oregon Bureau of Labor and Industries.
 She was sworn in on May 19, 2008.

 Bonamici was unopposed in the November 2008 special election for the balance of Avakian's four-year term, and was elected with 97% of the vote.
 In 2010, she was reelected with 64% of the vote.